loureirovinicius/docker-website/README.md

 ## What is missing (to be implemented soon):

-- PUT and DELETE operations for "commands", "concepts" and "others;
+- PUT and DELETE operations for "commands", "concepts" and "others";
-- Search engine (the button is already set but I'm still working on the logical part)

 ## How to use: